-- A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows : - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+- A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
 A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The fair value of the Company's investment in listed stocks is included in Level 1. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

-Level 3: Unobservable inputs for the asset or liability.

-B. Financial instruments not measured at fair value
+The fair value of the Company's investment in listed stocks is included in Level 1. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability.
+The fair value of the Company's investment in equity investment without active market is included in Level 3. - B. Financial instruments not measured at fair value

-The carrying amount of the Company's financial instruments not measured at fair value (including cash and cash equivalents, current financial assets at amortized cost, notes receivable, accounts receivable, non-current financial assets at amortized cost, guarantee deposits, shortterm borrowings, notes payable, accounts payable, other payables and lease liabilities) are approximate to their fair values.
+The carrying amount of the Company's financial instruments not measured at fair value (including cash and cash equivalents, current financial assets at amortized cost, accounts receivable, other receivables, non-current financial assets at amortized cost, guarantee deposits, short-term borrowings, notes payable, accounts payable, and other payables) are approximate to their fair values.

-- C. The related information on financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities are as follows: - (a)The related information of natures of the assets and liabilities is as follows:
+- C. The related information on financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities are as follows: - (a) The related information on the nature of the assets and liabilities is as follows:

-December 31,2022 Level 1 Level 2 Level 3 Total
+December 31, 2023 Level 1 Level 2 Level 3 Total

 Assets

 Recurring fair value measurements

-Financial assets at fair value through profit
+Financial assets at fair value through

-or loss
+other comprehensive income

-Listed Stock \$328,575 \$ - \$ - \$328,575
+Equity securities \$ - \$ - \$ 28,194 \$ 28,194

-December 31,2021 Level 1 Level 2 Level 3 Total
+December 31, 2022 Level 1 Level 2 Level 3 Total

 Assets

 Recurring fair value measurements

 Financial assets at fair value through profit

 or loss

-Listed Stock \$126,591 \$ - \$ - \$126,591
+Listed Stock \$328,575 \$ - \$ - \$328,575

-- (b) Listed stocks held by the Company are measured using their closing prices as their fair values (that is, Level 1). - D. For the years ended December 31, 2022 and 2021, there was no transfer between Level 1 and Level 2, and there was no transfer in (out) Level 3. - (4) Others
+(b) Listed stocks held by the Company are measured using their closing prices as their fair values (that is, Level 1).